hammadxcm/discord-hk/docs/bot-integrations.md

 Setup Process:
   1. Run vm!setup in your server
   2. Create a "Join to Create" channel
-  3. Users join this channe
+  3. Users join this channel to